 Submit As Early As Possible

 Most importantly, don’t miss the submission deadline.
-Technically, the deadline is the end of June of the following year (with corrections or updates due mid-September).
+Technically, the FAFSA deadline is the end of June of the following year.
 But each state and educational institution has its own deadline for submitting the FAFSA.

-You can check state deadlines on the Department of Education website, and you may want to contact each college you’re thinking of applying to and ask about their due dates.
+You can check state deadlines on StudentAid.gov .
+For individual college due dates, you can go to the website for each college you’re interested in applying to, or reach out to their financial aid offices.
 Make sure you submit the FAFSA by the earliest deadline of the bunch.

 Prepare Ahead of Time

-• Social Security Numbers, or Alien Registration Numbers for non-citizens, for you and your parents, if you’re a dependent.
-If you don’t know these, you can request them from the Social Security Administration or U.S. Citizenship and Immigration Services.
+• Social Security Numbers, or Alien Registration Numbers for non-citizens If you don’t know these, you can request them from the Social Security Administration or U.S. Citizenship and Immigration Services.

-• Tax returns for you and your parents (if you’re a dependent), when applicable.
-Make sure you have tax returns for the right year.
+• Tax returns For the 2025–26 academic year, you’ll be asked for your 2023 tax information, which can typically be transferred directly from the IRS.
 If you or your parents have had a change of income since that tax return, you may need to let the financial aid departments of the schools you’re applying to know directly.

-• Records of income that isn’t taxed, such as child support or interest.
+• Records of income that isn’t taxed This might include child support or interest.

 Apply Online